oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.2.11 Missing Canonical URL

-It must be tested that the CSAF document has a canonical URL.
+It MUST be tested that the CSAF document has a canonical URL.

 > To implement this test it is demeeded sufficient that one item in `/document/references` fulfills all of the following:
 >